Deflagration to detonation transition

-Deflagration to detonation transition (DDT) refers to a phenomenon in ignitable mixtures of a flammable gas and air (or oxygen) when a sudden transition takes place from a deflagration type of combustion to a detonation type of explosion.
+Deflagration to detonation transition (DDT) refers to a phenomenon in which a combustion process transitions from deflagration (subsonic flame propagation) to a detonation (supersonic shock-coupled combustion).
+In a deflagration the flame front grows through heat transfer and diffusion at speeds that are below the speed of sound.
+This is often contrasted with detonation, during which a shock wave compresses areas of unreacted mixture, thereby igniting it.
+This allows the reaction to grow at supersonic speeds.
+The transition between deflagration and detonation is a complex, multi-stage process that involves flame acceleration, turbulence development, and shockwave formation.
+It is an important part of industrial safety and propulsion systems, pulse detonation engines in particular.

 Description

 A deflagration is characterized by a subsonic flame propagation velocity, typically far below 100 m/s, and relatively modest overpressures, typically below 50 kPa.
-The main mechanism of combustion propagation is of a flame front that moves forward through the gas mixture - in technical terms the reaction zone (chemical combustion) progresses through the medium by processes of diffusion of heat and mass.
+It is primarily driven by thermal conduction and molecular diffusion.
+With relatively gradual pressure increases and the absence of a strong shock wave.
+The main mechanism of combustion propagation is of a flame front that moves forward through the gas mixture; in technical terms, the reaction zone (chemical combustion) progresses through the medium by processes of diffusion of heat and mass.
 In its most benign form, a deflagration may simply be a flash fire.

-In contrast, a detonation is characterized by supersonic flame propagation velocities, perhaps up to 2000 m/s, and substantial overpressures, up to 2 MPa.
+A detonation is characterized by supersonic flame propagation and the presence of a leading shockwave, which compresses and heats any unreacted materials, causing nearly instant combustion.
+This results in a higher pressure rise and energy release compared to deflagration.
+Detonation typically propagates at velocities of up to 2000 m/s, and produce substantial overpressures, up to 2 MPa.
 The main mechanism of detonation propagation is of a powerful pressure wave that compresses the unburnt gas ahead of the wave to a temperature above the autoignition temperature.
 In technical terms, the reaction zone (chemical combustion) is a self-driven shock wave where the reaction zone and the shock are coincident, and the chemical reaction is initiated by the compressive heating caused by the shock wave.
 The process is similar to ignition in a Diesel engine, but much more sudden and violent.